guaifenesin and phenylephrine, Sudafed PE Non-Drying Sinus Caplets, (Entex, discontinued)

-DRUG INTERACTIONS: Entex and Entex PSE should not be taken with MAO inhibitors drugs due to the increased risk of serious adverse effects
+DRUG INTERACTIONS: Guaifenesin/phenylephrine should not be taken with MAO inhibitors drugs due to the increased risk of serious adverse effects

-PREGNANCY: Phenylephrine and pseudoephedrine cause birth defects in some animal species.
+PREGNANCY: Phenylephrine can cause birth defects in some animal species.
 Additionally, there have been associations between first trimester exposure to these medications and malformations, primarily minor malformations.
 Although one analysis found a correlation between guaifenesin use in the first trimester of pregnancy and an increased risk of hernia, others found no increased risk of malformations.
-Thus, Entex and Entex PSE should be used in pregnancy only if the physician feels that the potential benefits outweigh the potential risks.
+Thus, guaifenesin/phenylephrine should be used in pregnancy only if the physician feels that the potential benefits outweigh the potential risks.

-SIDE EFFECTS: Side effects of Entex and Entex PSE include stimulation of the nervous system leading to nervousness, restlessness, excitability, dizziness, headache, fear, anxiety, tremor, and even hallucinations and convulsions (seizures).
+SIDE EFFECTS: Side effects of guaifenesin/phenylephrine and include stimulation of the nervous system leading to nervousness, restlessness, excitability, dizziness, headache, fear, anxiety, tremor, and even hallucinations and convulsions (seizures).
 Nausea, vomiting, and rash also occur.

 Reference: FDA Prescribing Information